-Step 2: If the foreign national worker is in the United States, he or she may file a Form I-485, Application to Register Permanent Residence or Adjust Status.
+Step 2: If the alien worker is in the United States, he or she may file a Form I-485, Application to Register Permanent Residence or Adjust Status.
 It is only upon the filing of an I-485 that the health care worker certification is required and will be used to determine admissibility for adjustment of status.

 For nonimmigrant petitions seeking admission, an extension of stay, or a change of status, there are two considerations: